Grow Room HVACD: A Smarter Climate Control Solution for Commercial Growers

 Based on these findings, the next section will analyze in more detail how grow room HVACD outperforms traditional systems in temperature, humidity control, and energy efficiency.

-Level of Temperature and Humidity Control
+Degree of Temperature and Humidity Control

 Energy Consumption